+1.5 Although Ramsar sites do not form part of the new national site network, Government guidance [See reference 10] states that:

+- "Any proposals affecting the following sites would also require an HRA because these are protected by government policy: - Proposed SACs - Potential SPAs - Ramsar sites wetlands of international importance (both listed and proposed) - Areas secured as sites compensating for damage to a European site."

-- Designated Wetlands of International Importance (known as Ramsar sites) do not form part of the national site network.
-Many Ramsar sites overlap with SACs and SPAs and may be designated for the same or different species and habitats. - 1.6 Although Ramsar sites do not form part of the new national site network, the Government Policy Paper [See reference 10] confirms that all Ramsar sites remain protected in the same way as SACs and SPAs.
-In LUC's view and unless the Government provides any guidance to the contrary, potential effects on Ramsar sites should continue to form part of the HRA of plans and projects since the requirement for HRA of plans and projects that might adversely affect Ramsar sites forms an essential part of the protection confirmed by the Government Policy Paper.
-Furthermore, the NPPF [See reference 11] and practice guidance [See reference 12] currently still state that competent authorities responsible for carrying out HRA should treat Ramsar sites in the same way as SACs and SPAs. - 1.7 This report uses the term 'European sites' rather than 'national site network' to refer to those types of designated site required to be considered in HRA, i.e. SACs (including candidate SACs), SPAs (including potential SPAs), and Ramsar sites.
-The requirement for HRA does not apply to other nationally designated wildlife sites such as Sites of Special Scientific Interest or National Nature Reserves. - 1.8 The overall purpose of the HRA is to conclude whether or not a proposal or policy, or whole development plan would adversely affect the integrity of the European site in question.
+1.6 Furthermore, the NPPF [See reference 11] and practice guidance [See reference 12] currently state that competent authorities responsible for carrying out HRA should treat Ramsar sites in the same way as SACs and SPAs.
+The legislative requirement for HRA does not apply to other nationally designated wildlife sites such as Sites of Special Scientific Interest or National Nature Reserves.

+1.7 For simplicity, this report uses the term 'European site' to refer to all types of designated site for which Government guidance [See reference 13] requires an HRA.

+1.8 The overall purpose of the HRA is to conclude whether or not a proposal or policy, or whole development plan would adversely affect the integrity of the European site in question.
 This is judged in terms of the implications of the plan for a site's 'qualifying features' (i.e. those Annex I habitats, Annex II species, and Annex I bird populations for which it has been designated).
 Significantly, HRA is based on the precautionary principle.
 Where uncertainty or doubt remains, an adverse effect should be assumed.

-Stages of Habitat Regulations Assessment
+Stages of Habitat Regulation Assessment